 - Performance of Hashtag: What are your most used hashtags?
 Do they represent your brand’s image?
 Which were the hashtags that created most user engagement?

 - Organic & Paid Likes: For many channels like Facebook or Instagram, organic engagement rarely gives conversions for which many brands run paid campaigns like Facebook Ads.
-These organic and paid conversions will help you measure the user reactions.
+These organic and paid conversions will help you measure user reactions.

 Dig a little deeper to find out why and what are people’s sentiments about your posted content and brand’s profile.
-There are many social media publishing tools that can help you around with this.
+Many social media management tools can help you around with this.

-Investigating your competitors before the content creation process doesn’t mean to steal their ideas but to learn from their mistakes and growth.
-Find out who are your real competitors by simply searching your most valuable industry terms, phrases or keywords and see who shows up in search engine results.
-These results about their offerings and products will help you comprehend what kind of market you’re going to deal with and how can you be better than your competitors.
+Investigating your competitors before the content creation process doesn’t mean to steal their ideas.
+But to learn from their mistakes and growth.
+Find out who are your real competitors by merely searching your most valuable industry terms.
+See who shows up in search engine results.
+These results about their offerings and products will help you comprehend what kind of market you’re going to deal with.
+And how can you be better than your competitors?
 Digging deeper with competitive analysis will help you know your potential customers.

 Step#5 Building & Crafting Engaging Social Media Content.

-After following all the previous steps, here comes the most important part of your social marketing strategy: Planning and Building Effective Content.
-Start with the content that grabs your brand’s identity and avoid reaching out unpopular demographics without having a complete strategy ready.
+After following all the previous steps, here comes the most crucial part of your social marketing strategy: Planning and Building Effective Content.
+Start with the content that grabs your brand’s identity and avoid reaching out to unpopular demographics without having a complete approach ready.
 Try to create the perfect balance between the targeted and overly promotional content.

 Around 80% – 90% of online users and shoppers make their decision of buying by trusting the product videos.
-Placing video-based content of your brand’s product or service will make around 40% of the online users to watch it.
-These stats show that by investing in highly visual social media content like Instagram Stories or Facebook live sessions brands can reach to their users more influentially.
+Placing video-based content of your brand’s product or service will produce around 40% of the online users to watch it.
+By investing in highly visual social media content like Instagram Stories or Facebook live sessions brands can reach to their users more influentially.